the Terrible Teens

 • Improve behavior and well-being in new ways (more enrichment)

-• Play focus games, even on leash
+• Play focus games, for more on-leash connection

 • Handle the leash for more safety, more pleasant walks